-How to Choose the Combination for Your Gun Safe
+How to Choose the Combination for a Gun Safe Dial Lock

 Having a robust combination lock protecting your gun safe may make you feel more protected, but keep in mind that any combination lock can only be as secure as the person setting and remembering the combination allows it to be.
 A report conducted by Data Genetics found that almost one-fifth of all users resort to one of three four-digit combinations: “0000,” “1111” or “1234.”
 While it’s true that the combination for your safe needs to be easy for you to remember, making it so easy that an unwanted intruder could easily figure it out defeats the purpose of having a combination lock.
 With that said, here are some tips to follow when choosing your combination.

 Please also remember that you must let Champion Safe know the new combination to your dial or electronic lock immediately after changing it or your risk losing your lock protection warranty coverage.

 All of Champion Safe’s electronic locks allow for six-digit combinations that should be set by the owner as soon as possible.
 When choosing your electronic lock combination, following a few simple guidelines will help you avoid choosing a combination that is simple for a potential thief to figure out.
 Three types of combinations make bad choices: repeating digits such as “000000” or “232323,” sequential series such as “123456” or significant and easy-to-guess numbers such as birthdays or anniversaries.
 However, do keep in mind that you should choose a combination that is easy enough for you to remember that you won’t have trouble accessing your valuables when needed.